thraizz/storygenie_backend/README.md

 ## Database
 The database provider of choice is [Planetscale](https://planetscale.com/), a MySQL database plattform based on [Vitess](https://vitess.io/).
-This decision was made due to their generous free tier and ability to scale through [horizontal sharding](https://planetscale.com/sharding)
+This decision was made due to their generous free tier and ability to scale through [horizontal sharding](https://planetscale.com/sharding).
+You can replace this with any MySQL database and set it in the `.env` file though.

 ## Setup